jvmontes/basic-blog/src/markdown-pages/2025-05-05-rebranding.md

 excerpt: "Okay - we are back on track!
 Welcome to the new rebranded site!"
 ---

-_Monday, May 5th, 2025, 1:56PM._
+## Monday, May 5th, 2025, 1:56PM.

 Hello, world!
 It is I, Jorge Viramontes, coming back at ya with a brand new blog entry!
+Today we are on blog entry #4 of our road to 34 blogs by May 30th, 2025!
+What sort of mess did I get myself into-- stay tuned to find out!

 <aside class="callout">
   <div>💡</div> <div><strong>Note:</strong> For this post, I will work to maintain the blog strictly in my own voice, not with the assistance of an AI assistant 🤖.
 All of the text content, aka the storytelling, is originally written (you can probably tell).
 AI is only used to achieve styling tasks, resolve issues, and help with the creative process-- not for its generative content creation capabilities. </div>

 </aside>

-I am at Cafe El Meson sipping on a latte and listening to my [🎻 Classical Music playlist](https://open.spotify.com/playlist/1QP9ZaHzM0VxSRiURJMXMW?si=f7102b4c301f4d2e) on shuffle with noise-cancelling headphones.
+I am at [Cafe El Meson](https://maps.app.goo.gl/4yY5Khd1RXfCRYwu8) sipping on a latte and listening to my [🎻 Classical Music playlist](https://open.spotify.com/playlist/1QP9ZaHzM0VxSRiURJMXMW?si=f7102b4c301f4d2e) on shuffle with noise-cancelling headphones.

+<iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d2973.8950202718397!2d-87.70631545913342!3d41.809021869855414!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x880e31fb13132e6f%3A0xdcaf23ad417cd5a4!2sCafe%20El%20Meson!5e0!3m2!1sen!2sus!4v1746503135621!5m2!1sen!2sus" width="280" height="210" style="border:0;" allowfullscreen="" loading="lazy" referrerpolicy="no-referrer-when-downgrade"></iframe>

 ## Restoring Integrity

-I currently am an unemployed-solopreneur-multi-hyphenate.
-I could go into detail and tell you my story right here and now, but I think the most important part for you to know is that: I am a software engineer and builder, and I’m currently working on dedicating concentrated time on building my personal website, using it as a platform to work on my craft, shape my narrative, and channel my voice.
+### I currently am an unemployed-solopreneur-multi-hyphenate.

+I could go into detail and tell you my story right here and now, but I think the most important part for you to know is that:

+### I am a software engineer and builder, and I’m currently working on dedicating concentrated time on building my personal website, using it as a platform to work on my craft, shape my narrative, and channel my voice.

 I’m a pretty fast typer.
 Through typing, my fingers can mostly keep up with my brain, better than the pen can.
 So here we are, re-launching this thing, yet again.